Frequently Asked Questions:

 In California, the California Board of Equalization (BOE) has issued a tax opinion informing MRC that the California mattress recycling fee is not subject to sales tax.

-If you sell to retailers that in turn resell your products to end users, the retailers are required to collect the fee from their end-user customers, and then remit those fees to MRC
+The fee should not be applied to wholesale transactions.
+The retailers are required to collect the fee from their end user customers, and then remit those fees to MRC.

-If a producer sells directly to end users (that is, individual consumers, hotels, etc.) in one or more of the states with mattress recycling laws (currently California, Connecticut and Rhode Island), then the fee must be collected from the end user and remitted to MRC.
+If a Manufacturer sells directly to end users (that is, individual consumers, hotels, etc.) in one or more of the states with mattress recycling laws (currently California, Connecticut, Oregon and Rhode Island), then the manufacturer must register or as a Retailer or institutional seller and the fee must be collected from the end user and remitted to MRC.

-In the case of rentals or leases the rental or lease company is considered the end user.
-As a result, a producer must collect the fee when it sells a mattress to a rental or lease company operating in California, Connecticut and Rhode Island.
-The producer then remits those fees to MRC.
+In the case of rentals or leases, the rental or lease company is considered the end user.
+A Manufacturer who sells Included Products to a rental or lease company in California, Connecticut, Oregon and Rhode Island must be registered as a Retailer or Institutional Seller, collect the fee for the Included Products and remit those fees to MRC.

 In addition to this general rule:

-• In Connecticut and Rhode Island, the rental or lease company does not collect the fee from end users entering into monthly rental or lease contracts of any duration or rent-to-own agreements.
+• In Connecticut, Oregon and Rhode Island, the rental or lease company does not collect the fee from end users entering into monthly rental or lease contracts of any duration or rent-to-own agreements.

 • In California, the rental or lease company must collect the fee from consumers renting or leasing a mattress for 12 months or more, or if a consumer purchases the mattress at any time during the rental or lease period and the rental company transfers ownership to the consumer, resulting in a sale.
 The rental company must remit those fees directly to MRC.